castanan/w2v/README.md

 cd YOUR-SPARK-HOME/bin

 II.)
-Open a pyspark shell by
+Open a pyspark shell by typing the command

 ./pyspark

+or Pyspark with Jupyter by typing the command

+IPYTHON_OPTS="notebook" ./bin/pyspark

 III.) print your spark context by typing sc in the pyspark shell, you should get something like this: